How To Become a Commissioned Inspector

 To be eligible for a Commission, a prospective candidate must have a high school education (12 years or equivalent educational system) and meet the following requirements:

 The candidate must have a minimum of five (5) credit points accumulated through education and experience.
 For education, credits are assigned for technical training or technical curriculum associated with boilers and pressure vessels and for college/university associate’s or bachelor’s degree in engineering, technology, science or mathematics.
 For experience, one (1) credit is assigned for each year’s experience associated with boilers and pressure vessels.
-A complete description of how credit points are determined is included in 2021 Edition of NB-263, RCI-1, Rules for Commissioned Inspectors
+A complete description of how credit points are determined is included in NB-263, RCI-1, Rules for Commissioned Inspectors

 Candidates must complete the following: